sf-wdi-24/modules/week-10-angular/day-02/module-02/readme.md

 ### ngRepeat

-Let's use `ngRepeat` to iterate through the collection of Pokemon and display them on the page!
+You can use `ngRepeat` to iterate through the collection of Pokemon and display them on the page!

 ```html
 <!-- index.html.erb -->